skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * Output inputs are \\(\overline{O_n}\\), indeed they are inverted
   * The outputs are active only in the Read mode, therefore while \\(\overline{WE}\\) is low the output LEDS might behave weirdly
 * WE = write enable (loads data from the input pins and saves it to the memory given to the address pins), the pin is inverted.
-* CS = chip select (enable to BUS)
+* CS = chip select (enable to Bus)
   * The pin is also inverted, so we will connect it to ground (such that it is always enabled so we can hookup LEDs and see its contents) and connect it to a tri-state buffer like we did with the registers.
 If we don't want to hookup LEDs to the RAM, we can just use the tri-state output logic that the chip itself includes:
     * \\(\overline{CS}\\) low & \\(\overline{WE}\\) low = Write
     * \\(\overline{CS}\\) low & \\(\overline{WE}\\) high = Read
-    * \\(\overline{CS}\\) high = disconnect output to BUS
+    * \\(\overline{CS}\\) high = disconnect output to Bus
-  * I'm assuming that the inputs don't need a tri-state buffer and can be connected all the time to the BUS since they don't sink that much current anyway as input pins usually have around ten mega ohms of resistance.
+  * I'm assuming that the inputs don't need a tri-state buffer and can be connected all the time to the Bus since they don't sink that much current anyway as input pins usually have around ten mega ohms of resistance.
     * This part is covered [here]({{ page.url }}#building-an-8-bit-input-terminal-for-the-ram-to-manually-store-a-program-and-the-alternative-of-inputs-from-the-bus)
 ![404]({{ site.url }}/images/8bit/ram/74LS189_2.PNG)
 * The chip that came in the kit did not have "LS" family explcitily written and it seemed to get pretty hot during some tests with floating pins.
 Therefore make sure to not leave floating pins and those that are high should and be connected to \\(V_{cc}\\) should be with a \\(1k\Omega\\) pull-up resistor.